aequitas-aod/aequitas-home/docs/source/usecase-s1-child-neglect.rst

 To do so, the participants answered a series of reverse-engineered and interlocking questions intended to elicit less overt forms of social scoring and guide participants in dissecting which elements of the use case, if any, would be considered prohibited.

 The AEQUITAS use case of AI Assisted Identification of Child Abuse and Neglect in Hospitals was evaluated during this workshop.
 The AI system aims to detect and assess the risk of child abuse and neglect in the hospital context, whilst reducing bias and discrimination on the basis of ethnicity and socioeconomic background.
-The full report can be found in Appendix D.1.
+The full report can be found in `Appendix D.1  <https://github.com/aequitas-aod/aequitas-doc/blob/main/usecase-s1-child-neglect/Appendix%20D-%20Use%20case%20S1%20detailed%20findings.pdf>`_.

 Key Findings
 ~~~~~~~~~~~~